Capgemini/capgemini.github.io/_posts/2024-04-03-dcx-react-library-v1-is-here.md

 share: true
 ---

-In 2022 we announced a new style agnostic react library called (dcx-react-library)[https://capgemini.github.io/development/dcx-react-library/] and today, after almost 3 years of hard work and 14th releases, we happy to share that version (1.0.0)[https://www.npmjs.com/package/@capgeminiuk/dcx-react-library] is finally available.
+In 2022 we announced a new style agnostic react library called [dcx-react-library](https://capgemini.github.io/development/dcx-react-library/) and today, after almost 3 years of hard work and 14th releases, we happy to share that version [1.0.0](https://www.npmjs.com/package/@capgeminiuk/dcx-react-library) is finally available.

 ## What’s new

-We've built more then 35 components organised in 3 different categories: forms, utilities and typography, keeping in mind our main principles:
+We've built more than 35 components organised in 3 different categories: forms, utilities and typography, keeping in mind our main principles:

 - few dependencies
 - small bundles